Thermo Fisher Scientific (TMO) - GuruFocus.com

-As of July 22, 2023, Thermo Fisher Scientific Inc (TMO, Financial) has registered a gain of 4.44%, with its stock price standing at $562.19.
-With a market cap of $216.8 billion and Earnings Per Share (EPS) of $15.34, the company's financial performance reflects a promising trajectory.
-The company's GF Value, an intrinsic value indicator based on historical trading multiples, past performance, and future business performance estimates, is currently at $648.78.
-This suggests that Thermo Fisher Scientific (TMO) is modestly undervalued, potentially offering higher returns than its business growth in the long run.
+As of July 23, 2023, Thermo Fisher Scientific Inc (TMO, Financial) experienced a gain of 4.44%, with a stock price of $562.19.
+With a market cap of $216.8 billion, Earnings Per Share (EPS) of $15.34, and sales reaching $43.8 billion, the company appears to be an intriguing prospect.
+According to the GF Value, a unique indicator of intrinsic stock worth, Thermo Fisher Scientific (TMO) is modestly undervalued with a GF Value of $648.88.

-Thermo Fisher Scientific, a renowned provider of scientific instruments, laboratory equipment, diagnostics consumables, and life science reagents, operates through four key segments.
-These include analytical technologies (16% of sales), specialty diagnostic products (10%), life science solutions (24%), and lab products and services, including CRO services (54%).
+Thermo Fisher Scientific, a leading provider of scientific instruments and laboratory equipment, operates through four main segments.
+These include analytical technologies, specialty diagnostic products, life science solutions, and lab products and services, which collectively generate a substantial revenue of $43.8 billion.

-The GF Value Line represents the fair value at which a stock should ideally be traded.
-For Thermo Fisher Scientific (TMO, Financial), the GF Value suggests that the stock is modestly undervalued.
-This means that if the price of the stock is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
+The GF Value of Thermo Fisher Scientific (TMO, Financial) suggests that the stock is modestly undervalued.
+The GF Value is calculated based on historical trading multiples, an adjustment factor from GuruFocus based on past performance and growth, and estimates of future business performance.
+If a stock's price is significantly above the GF Value Line, it is considered overvalued, and its future return is likely to be poor.
 Conversely, if it is significantly below the GF Value Line, its future return will likely be higher.
+Given Thermo Fisher Scientific's current price and market cap, the stock appears to be modestly undervalued, indicating higher future returns.

 Financial Strength